By Nancy Armitage (includes guests, visitors & clubs)

 Mrs. Arabella Huntington called her parties “Entertainments”; Mr. Henry E. “Edwards” Huntington referred to their tea gatherings as “receptions”.
 These Huntington entertainments had different names in Victorian & Edwardian times, too.
 Sometimes, they were called “At-Homes” or “5 o’clock teas”.
 The Huntingtons hosted at the Ranch many kinds of entertainments.
 There was “5 o’clock teas” for 6-20 guests, Lawn parties for 20 or more, Formal luncheons for 12 guests, Bridge Party for 12-20 ladies, Ladies Luncheons (Bridal or Charity) 50-60 or more guests, “at-home” tea receptions (2-110 guests), dinners (12-24 guests), or “Sundays at the Ranch” (20-60 or more people).

 The Huntington Family “At-Home” Day at San Marino Ranch seemed to be everyday.
-But the Huntingtons, “Sundays at the Ranch” were a special day.
+But the Huntingtons, “Sundays at the Ranch” were a special day to enjoy family and friends.
 There was a Victorian & Edwardian tradition called “At-Home Day” or “At-Homes”; in the early 1900’s American & Parisian neighborhoods were assigned a special day of the week to go visiting for “a cup of tea & a chat”.

 To host a “At-home” tea gathering or reception, an invitation would be mailed out or the host would hand her calling cards to people & invite her to come.
 The host would serve all sorts of wonderful tea dainties & sweet cakes.
 In the early 1890’s-1900’s, in the Huntington Mansions in NYC & in San Francisco, the Huntington’s neighborhood “At -Home day were Tuesdays.
 By 1913, I think those terms went out of vogue.
 The Huntingtons used these terms: “Sundays at the Ranch”, Tea Party, Lawn Bowling Party, & Receptions.